-Award-winning journalist Suzanne Malveaux serves as the network’s national correspondent, covering politics, national news, international events and culture.
+Award-winning journalist Suzanne Malveaux spent 20 years with CNN, most recently serving as the network’s national correspondent, covering politics, national news, international events and culture.
 Previously, she co-anchored CNN’s Around The World and co-anchored the network’s Emmy-winning coverage of the revolution in Egypt and the network’s Peabody Award-winning coverage of the Arab Spring.

 Malveaux also covered the White House for more than 10 years as a White House correspondent–covering Presidents Bill Clinton, George W. Bush, and Barack Obama traveling to Europe, Africa, The Balkans, Latin America, Southeast Asia, Australia and the Middle East.
 She has interviewed all 5 living Presidents, and several First Ladies.